grinnellm/SpawnIndex/README.md

 ## Description

-Calculate the spawn index for Pacific Herring (Clupea pallasii) in British Columbia, Canada.
-There are three types of spawn survey
-observations: surface spawn, Macrocystis spawn, and understory spawn.
+The SpawnIndex package provides data, parameter values, and methods to calculate the spawn index for Pacific Herring (*Clupea pallasii*) in British Columbia (BC), Canada.
+Essentially, spawn index calculations convert spawn survey observations (e.g., spawn extent, number of egg layers, substrate type) to the Pacific Herring spawn index in BC.
+There are three types of spawn survey observations: surface spawn observations, Macrocystis spawn observations, and understory spawn observations.
+In addition, we include methods to convert eggs to biomass, and estimate spawning biomass in spawn-on-kelp operations.
-These calculations rely on an estimate of female fecundity to convert the number of eggs to the spawn index (i.e., biomass).
-In addition, we provide a method to estimate the biomass of fish from spawn-on-kelp (SOK) operations.
 Note that the ‘spawn index’ is a relative index of spawning biomass.

 ## Installation